Vyborg: Geography

 The town lies on the Karelian Isthmus near the head of Vyborg Bay, 130 km (81 miles) northwest of St. Petersburg, 245 km (152 miles) east of the Finnish capital Helsinki, and 38 km (24 miles) south of Russia's border with Finland, where the Saimaa Canal enters the Gulf of Finland.

 Climate

 Similar to many other areas along the Baltic Sea, Vyborg has a humid continental climate (Dfb).
 The climate is characterised by a fairly cloudy beginning of winter, but an increasing share of sunshine from February.
 Winter temperatures are being somewhat moderated by maritime effects compared to Russian cities further inland even on more southerly latitudes, but still cold enough compared to areas that are nearer the Gulf Stream.
 The beginning of spring is generally sunny and rather low in precipitation.
 Summer is moderately warm.
 Autumn is generally cloudy and rainy.
-On average, daytime insolation on a horizontal surface is 2.79 kW/m².
+On average, daytime insolation on a horizontal surface is 2.79 kW/m^{2}.
 The most dominant are the south-west and south winds.